OneRec-Think: In-Text Reasoning for Generative Recommendation: Experiments

 \subsection{Case Study}

 Our case studies demonstrate the model's sophisticated reasoning capabilities across different scenarios.
 In conversational settings (Fig.~\ref{fig:case_CoT_3}), when the user expresses negative emotions, the model detects this affective signal and strategically shifts recommendations from general interests toward relaxing and positive content, demonstrating its ability to actively optimize the viewing experience through the interaction with the user.
 In reasoning-based short-video recommendation (Fig.~\ref{fig:case_CoT_4}), the model generates diverse reasoning paths that capture fine-grained user preferences, such as specific gameplay mechanics and narrative patterns, enabling more precise recommendations beyond coarse topic matching.
 Furthermore, our consistency analysis (Fig.~\ref{fig:case_CoT_5}) reveals strong alignment between reasoning textx and recommended items when applying beam search at intermediate reasoning steps, confirming that the reasoning process genuinely guides recommendation generation rather than serving as post-hoc justification.
+Notably, our model achieves itemic-textual interleaved reasoning paths (Fig.~\ref{fig:case_interleaved}).
+Through precise content anchoring by itemic tokens and causal articulation by textual tokens, the interleaved reasoning delivers enhanced recommendation accuracy and transparent explanations beyond isolated modality approaches.
 These results collectively validate our model's capacity for authentic, multi-faceted reasoning by demonstrating its ability to adapt to real-time interactions, capture fine-grained preferences, and maintain semantic consistency across diverse recommendation scenarios.